Does your PCN have a plan?

 Don't see the need.

 What tends to happen is that the network will focus on the most pressing need because they have to.
-The roll out of Covid vaccinations is a great a example of this.
+The rollout of the Covid-19 vaccination programme is a great example of this.
 PCNs are rising to the challenge under stressful conditions but a great deal of other work also needs to continue alongside this.

 Rather than continue to operate in fire fighting mode all of the time, I know that building a quarterly plan will help you;

 Reduce the stress of not knowing what to do because you now have a plan of what’s coming up.

 Maximise the resources around you to support the network to deliver.

 Gain the confidence to say no to unnecessary distractions.

 In order to make this happen, you will need to organise the following session: